jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 The primary form of performing authorization, used in this system, are to verify "claims".
 As opposed to proprietary forms of authorization in the past (i.e. cookies, and opaque tokens etc.).

-> Note: ASP.NET still supports and uses older forms of authorization is legacy libraries.
+> Note: ASPNET still supports and uses older forms of authorization is legacy libraries.
 These are to be avoided if possible.

 Every end-user must have a set of "claims" that represent who the end-user is (authenticity) and what they are entitled to do (Access).